-Nehemiah and Ezra worked on the Temple and city wall together.
-Their stories overlap yet present different some different information and points of view (like the four gospel accounts).
+Nehemiah and Ezra worked on the Temple and the city wall together.
+Their stories overlap yet present different information and points of view (like the four gospel accounts).
 In the past, I paid little attention to the return of the captives, skimming over the story in a rush to read through the entire Bible.
 In November 2013, we went to the Euro-American Retreat.
 During that brief time of worship with Christians placed all over the world, the ladies made time to get together.
 For the first time, I heard (or really listened to) the story of the rebuilding of the wall of Jerusalem as told in Nehemiah 3.
-That day changed my perspective of this book of history.
+That day changed my perspective on this book of history.

 Nehemiah’s name means “the LORD comforts.”
 Unlike Ezra the priest, he held a position in the king’s court during the exile.
-He served as cupbearer and asked for a leave of absence in order to help with the rebuilding of the Temple and city wall.
-The kind found favor with him, granting this request along with letters to provide safe travel (2:8).
+He served as cup-bearer and asked for a leave of absence in order to help with the rebuilding of the Temple and city wall.
+The king found favor with him, granting this request along with letters to provide safe travel (2:8).
 After arriving in Jerusalem, Nehemiah set about his reconnaissance mission, assessing the situation by night because no one knew of his presence or plan (that is the purpose God spoke into his heart).
 Once the rebuilding began, the people met opposition.
-They believed that God would give them success and continued the work day and night.
+They believed that God would give them success and continued the work throughout the day and night.

 Lesson 1: Pay attention to the things on your mind.
 If God put them there, He will give you the means to succeed.

 Lesson 2: Never cease in doing the Lord’s work.
 My grandparents lived this each day.
 When they were healthy, they walked daily at the mall.
 For Grandpa, this provided another opportunity to minister to others and share the gospel.
-My grandmother could not always walk as far as he did, but she would visit with different people in the stores and food court and other mall regulars.
+My grandmother could not always walk as far as he did, but she would visit with different people in the stores and food court, and with other mall regulars.
 They prayed with people and even bigger than that – they followed up at their next encounter.
 I don’t think I was even a teenager yet when I saw this example the first time.
 Their example clearly made an impact.